EARLY JOURNEY OF LIFE

 Outcome

 Key findings were published in the Lancet Global Child and Adolescent Health.
 The cost-effectiveness analysis was published in the Lancet Global Health.
+The lessons learned have also been documented.

 Innovation Communication Channels